awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ### Access control isn't available for your app<a name="access-control-unsupported"></a>

-Currently, Amplify doesn't support access control for Next\.js apps that use SSR\.
-If you are working with an SSR app in the Amplify console, **Access control** isn't available in the **App settings** menu in the navigation pane\.
+Amplify now supports access control for Next\.js SSR apps\.
+Previously, Amplify didn't support access control for Next\.js SSR apps\.
+If you are working with an SSR app that is already deployed in the Amplify console, you must redeploy the app to enable access control\.
+After you redeploy, **Access control** displays in the **App settings** menu for the app\.

 ### Your Next\.js app uses unsupported features<a name="nextjs-version-support"></a>

-Amplify currently supports all features of Next\.js version 10\.*x*\.*x*, including Incremental Static Regeneration \(ISR\), Optional Catch All Routes, and Image Optimization\.
+Amplify currently supports Next\.js version 10\.*x*\.*x*, including Optional Catch All Routes, and Image Optimization\.
+Currently, Amplify doesn't fully support Incremental Static Regeneration \(ISR\)\.
 In addition, Amplify supports Next\.js version 11\.
 For a list and description of these new features, see [Next\.js 11](https://nextjs.org/blog/next-11) on the Nextjs\.org website\.

 When you deploy a new Next\.js app, Amplify uses the most recent supported version of Next\.js by default\.
 If you have an existing Next\.js app that you deployed to Amplify with an older version of Next\.js, you can edit the app's build settings to use a newer version\.
 For instructions, see [Updating the Next\.js version for an existing app](#update-app-nextjs-version)\.